artyom-beilis/dlprimitives/README.md

 multiple GPU architectures.
 - Create an inference library with minimal dependencies for efficient inference on any modern GPU, similar to TensorRT or MIGraphX.
 - Create minimalistic deep-learning framework as POC of capabilities and performance.
-- _Long Shot_: Integrate to existing large scale deep learing projects like PyTorch, TF, MXNet such that vendor independent open-source OpenCL API will be first class citizen for deep learning.
+- Integrate to existing large scale deep learing projects like PyTorch, TF, MXNet such that vendor independent open-source OpenCL API will be first class citizen for deep learning.

 Please note this is only work in progress - first and preliminary stages.